Die Augen des Ole Brandis: Synopsis

-The plot of Old Brandis' Eyes, according to the manuscript submitted to the Library of Congress on May 12, 1914, by Jacques Greenzweig, is that Old Brandis is a very successful young painter living in Italy, who is surrounded by many friends and admirers, who adore him because of the man's wealth.
-As the story begins, Brandis is painting a Madonna and Child from a Still life inspiration of a young, peasant girl named, Ulla.
+The plot of Old Brandis' Eyes, according to the manuscript submitted to the Library of Congress on 12 May 1914, by Jacques Greenzweig, is that Old Brandis is a very successful young painter living in Italy, who is surrounded by many friends and admirers, who adore him because of the man's wealth.
+As the story begins, Brandis is painting a Madonna and Child from a still life inspiration of a young, peasant girl named, Ulla.
 Ulla, is described, by the manuscript, as being a "...fresh, unspoiled girl from the people...", and Brandis is attempting to convey through his painting the characteristic expression of her eyes, but when he does not succeed he is left sullen and desperate.
 After almost throwing away his brush and palette, Brandis puts the attempted painting in a corner of his home, and walks away, not noticing that Coppilander, a repulsive looking, antiques dealer is watching him and his painting closely.
 Once Brandis leaves, Coppilander swoops in and steals his painting from his home without Brandis noticing.

 Searching in vain for the painting all over throughout his home, Brandis becomes very upset by its disappearance from where he had left it.
 It isn't until later on, when he discovers the painting at Coppilander's house, that he is reawakened from his emotional stupor.
-Demanding his painting back from Coppilander, Brandis is unphased by the man's offers to buy it off of him for any amount at all, as Brandis already has enough money.
+Demanding his painting back from Coppilander, Brandis is unfazed by the man's offers to buy it off of him for any amount at all, as Brandis already has enough money.
 Coppilander, however, is persistent in acquiring Brandis' painting for himself, and tries to formulate another type of exchange, instead of money for the artwork.

 Offering Brandis anything he wants from the world, Coppilander inspires the artist to think about what he truly desires out of life.
 Thinking hard for a few moments, Brandis agrees to give Coppilander his painting on the condition that Coppilander can provide him with what he truly desires out of life, the ability to see people as they really are, and not as they present themselves to the world at large.
 Able to grant this request, by supernatural means, Coppilander gives Brandis a letter with the instructions to "Run this letter over your eyes and see people as they really are!".
 Amused, but not fully believing Coppilander's promises, Brandis takes the letter in exchange for his painting, and leaves Coppilander's home to go on with his affairs.